IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/Wrath of the Butcher Balladeer.md

 - give a chance to learn about Vasilev's backstory
 - plant seeds for Vasilev's election gambit

+- they're trying to manipulate positioning for the Avizallo diplomacy trip
+	- V is trying to put bridgers on the party to go to Avizallo (as mercs?)
+	- V is trying to manipulate Ornsgrym out of the diplomat's party - but Giltstern steps in and sends luca as a proxy instead? or Giltstern/Feldspar goes?
+	- idk the point of this if it doesn't directly affect players or give them agency
 - what do all the factions think: V, lords, Patrician, merchers, bridgers, merrow, avizallo
 	- V - focused on getting grave goods for the election
 	- lords move to outlaw drugs, but ppl who have used in the past are still possessed